 Laura first came to Newnham Court Equine as a client in 2005, when her mare became critically ill whilst in foal.
 Inspired by the work of Katie and the team, Laura started working in practice in 2006 and qualified as a Registered Veterinary Nurse (RVN) in 2009.
 Since qualifying, Laura has worked in multiple veterinary practices with small, exotic and large animals.
 She has acted as a clinical coach training student nurses, a head nurse, holds two diplomas in animal behaviour and is a qualified equine artificial insemination technician.
 Outside of work, Laura helps run the family Stud farm with her father, breeding Welsh Cobs which they use to compete in carriage driving.
 They were honoured to be asked to perform for the Queen’s 90th birthday.
 With a keen interest in business, Laura has now joined us as our Practice Manager and is pursuing a certificate in Veterinary Business Management through the University of Liverpool.

-Receptionist and Practice Administrator
+Client Care Assistant and Practice Administrator

 Julie has worked in the veterinary profession for over 20 years, mainly in referral small animal practice.
-She started working at Newnham Court Equine as part of our reception team in April 2014.
+She started working at Newnham Court Equine as part of our client care team in April 2014.
 She has recently had her first horse riding experience, and was delighted to remain in the saddle, a resounding success!
 Julie is kept busy with her Border Collie, Whippet and Lurcher.